AdarshZolekar/Computer-Vision-Algorithms/README.md

 ### Projects
-  Your can view and launch the following Python projects:
+  Your can view and launch the following Python projects :

 [Fast detector of facial keypoints (ORB)](https://github.com/Rafael1s/Computer-Vision-Algorithms/tree/master/Agorithm-ORB)